realpython/python-guide/docs/scenarios/web.rst

 applications managed in git repositories or any other version control system.

+DotCloud has a free plan with limited database size, and without extra services (caching…).

 See the `DotCloud documentation on Python
 <http://docs.dotcloud.com/services/python/>`_ for more information and help
 getting started.